sarahmbss/sarahmbs.github.io/_posts/2023-02-11-sentiment-analyses.md

 # Objective
-This project aims to analyze feelings expressed by Twitter users in relation to candidates for the presidency of the 2022 election, with the aim of verifying whether the performance of candidates in the presidential election is related to their popularity on social networks social.
+This project aims to analyze feelings expressed by Twitter users in relation to candidates for the presidency of the 2022 election, with the aim of verifying whether the performance of candidates in the presidential election is related to their popularity on social networks.

 # Model construction

 ## Data Extraction

 To collect data from the Twitter platform, the snscrape tool was used.
-It is available as a Python library, which allows you to extract tweets from a specific period with key words.
+It is available as a Python library, which allows you to extract tweets from a specific period using key words.
-On this study, the filtered locations were the capitals of the Brazilian states, as well as the capital of country.
+On this study, the filtered locations were the capitals of the Brazilian states, as well as the capital of the country.
 The key-words used were the names of the candidates.

 ```python